Hamilton’s Argument in Federalist 70

 By 1787, it was evident that the devolution plan was not working and the solution to this would be formulating a strong federal government that would have executive powers over the states’ governments.

-Firstly, Hamilton considered independence, responsibility and power as key principles that would indeed play a role if a strong executive agenda would succeed and give good results.
+Firstly, Hamilton considered independence, responsibility, and power as key principles that would indeed play a role if a strong executive agenda would succeed and give good results.
 According to Hamilton, the laws that had been ratified by the congress posed limitations on the independence of the federal government.
 It was his wish that for the executive to be able to implement laws, it required independence and freedom.

 It was also evident that Hamilton in his later works (such as in Federalist71) showed that there was need for separation of powers between the executive and the legislature.
 In addition, he showed that it was important to vest adequate authority to the executive such as freedom to determine how best to implement and administer laws.

 Hamilton was strongly convinced that a weak government was bound to deliver poor results mainly due to bad policies.
-He also believed that there was much needed for a decisive organ that would drive policies on behalf of states’ governments.
-In addition, Hamilton held the view that it required a strong government to protect the people’s interest if they required to rule and be served at the same time.
+He also believed that there was much need for a decisive organ that would drive policies on behalf of states’ governments.
+In addition, Hamilton held the view that it required a strong government to protect the people’s interests if they required to rule and be served at the same time.

-It is evident that the Federalist 70 (a book by Hamilton) was probably the first of its kind on the subject of public administration whose relevance was noted almost a century later.
+It is evident that The Federalist 70 (a book by Hamilton) was probably the first of its kind on the subject of public administration whose relevance was noted almost a century later.
 The book outlined what was entailed by “energy in the executive”.

-On the principle of power, Hamilton outlined that a strong executive required unity, and that there ought to have been a president as the leader of the government who should be in power for a definite duration of time.
+On the principle of power, Hamilton outlined that a strong executive required unity and that there ought to have been a president as the leader of the government who should be in power for a definite duration of time.
 Also, he said that the president was supposed to be competent enough to be able understand and push policies for the good of the nation.

 The third principle of responsibility was aimed at keeping the executive government accountable so that it didn’t exhibit or exercise too much power.
 Hamilton suggested that for the executive to be accountable, it required Congress that would supervise it.